INDIANAPOLIS – The number of Indiana students enrolled in full-day kindergarten jumped 19 percent this year, to 79,110.

-The funds will be distributed Dec.
-14 to public school corporations and charter schools, according to a prepared statement from the Department of Education.
+The funds will be distributed Friday to public school corporations and charter schools, a Department of Education news release said Monday.

 The legislature – in cooperation with Gov. Mitch Daniels – guaranteed $2,400 per full day kindergarten student this year.
 It comes via the Full Day Kindergarten Grant, which was created in 2005.